MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v0.md

 **`artifactName`** - **The name of artifact to download.**<br>
 `string`.
 Required.
 Default value: `drop`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The name of artifact to download.
-The artifact must be a pipeline artifact.
+Specifies the name of the artifact to download.
+If the value is left empty, the task downloads all artifacts associated with the pipeline run.
 <!-- :::editable-content-end::: -->
 <br>